crypto-hub/15618/final_writeup.md

 There are multiple applications like MemC3[1] which have have dominant read-only workload with rarely occurring writes.
 In these applications, to support multi-threading, locks are heavily used as writers can be present in the system (rare, but still possible).
 Hence, though most queries are reads, they get major performance hit due to overhead associated with locks.

 The approach described in Fan et al.[1] tries to optimise for the common case, by removing all the mutexes and assuming that read-write conflict will rarely occur.
 It replaces mutexes with an optimistic locking scheme to resolve the conflicts.
-It also adds other optimisations to make lookups faster and more cache-friendly (using tags).
+It also adds other optimisations to make lookups faster and more cache-friendly.

 To implement optimistic hashing scheme, it uses cuckoo hashing - an advanced hashing scheme with high memory efficiency and O(1) expected insertion time and lookup.
 The basic idea of cuckoo hashing is to use two hash functions instead of one, thus providing each key two possible locations where it can reside.
 Cuckoo hashing can dynamically relocate existing keys and refine the table to make room for new keys during insertion[1].